‘Audley Travel’ Gender Pay Gap Report 2021 — UK

 Progress so far… plus actions to address the Gender Pay Gap.

 Since publishing our first Gender Pay Gap Report in April 2018, we have introduced a reward grading system and salary benchmarking process which has enabled us to analyse our data for all salary and bonus decisions and ensures consistency in decision making.
-One consideration for review in the future is the introduction of a bonus scheme for all employees in the future.
+One consideration for review in the future is the introduction of a bonus scheme for all employees.

-Through a refreshed approach, we have a number of new initiatives within our hiring and attraction strategy which includes addressing the imbalance of women in more senior roles and encouraging the hiring of males into some of our lower graded salaried roles.
+Through a refreshed approach, we have a number of new initiatives within our hiring and attraction strategy which includes addressing the imbalance of women in more senior roles and encouraging the hiring of males into our Band A&B roles.
+We have recently begun discussions with local colleges and training providers to learn more about hiring and developing apprentices within Audley.

-In conjunction with our ESG goal of developing female leadership within Audley we have set clear goals on hiring females for leadership roles in functions such as Technology and Finance.
-We will also consider external initiatives which focus on finding and developing female talent into industries such as Finance and Technology which are typically male dominated.
+In conjunction with our ESG goal of developing female leadership within Audley, and our ongoing focus on developing our Aspiring Managers and Future Leaders, we are pleased to have launched our internal Rising Stars Programme as a pilot.
+We will also consider external initiatives which focus on finding and developing female talent into careers such as Finance and Technology which are typically male dominated.

-One of the key developments post the Covid 19 Pandemic, is the introduction of ‘Smart Working’ which will be a key differentiator now for promoting more flexible working arrangements.
-This allows us to focus on supporting those returning from parental leave and offer and encourage the take up of a wider range of alternative working arrangement options at all levels.
+One of the key developments post the Covid 19 Pandemic, is the introduction of ‘Smart Working’ which is a key differentiator for promoting more flexible working arrangements.

-Overall, our aim is to continue to support Audley’s employees to realise their pay potential by ensuring that everyone, regardless of their abilities, disabilities or any differentiator have the right to be respected and appreciated as valuable members of our community.
-Together with the continuing promotion of justice, fairness, within the procedures, processes and distribution of resources within our organisation.
+Overall, our aim is to continue to support Audley’s employees to realise their full potential by ensuring that everyone, regardless of their abilities, disabilities, or any differentiator, have the right to be respected and appreciated as valuable members of our community.

 Our 2018 report is available here